johnnyshankman/hihat/README.md

 ### First Time Setup

-1. Launch hihat.
-2. Click the "Select Library Folder" button.
+1. Click the "Select Library Folder" button.
-3. Choose the folder on your computer where you store your music library.
+2. Choose the folder on your computer where you store your music library.
-4. Wait for the import process to complete (about 1 minute per 10,000 songs).
+3. Wait for the import process to complete (about 1 minute per 10,000 songs).
-5. You're all set!
+4. You're all set!
 Your music library is now ready to use.

 ### Playing Music

 * Double click on a song to play it
-* Use the playback controls at the bottom of the app to pause, skip, adjust volume, engage shuffle, or engage song repeat.
+* Use the playback controls at the bottom of the app to pause, skip, adjust volume, shuffle, or enable song-repeat.
-* Click on the song name or artist name in the player at the bottom to scroll back to the currently playing song!

 <img width="749" alt="Screenshot 2024-09-15 at 8 39 53 PM" src="https://github.com/user-attachments/assets/1d21bf27-d808-49fb-b5ba-7108454c0dcc">